 Water leaking in front of the washer is perhaps the most common and identifiable form of water leaking in the bedroom.
 Interestingly enough, one of the reasons why this can happen a lot is because of too many suds in the washer at one time.

 An excess of detergent or too many different products combined together can actually cause the overflow tube to get clogged or to tip in the wrong direction.
-It’s important that you know what amount and type of detergent you should be using to prevent damaging the washer’s hardware.
+It’s important that you know what amount and type of detergent you should be used to prevent damaging the washer’s hardware.
 The Spruce has a thorough guide on what to look out for when choosing your next laundry detergent.

 Back Washer Leaks